-This page is part of the MRSC Design Review topic pages.
-It includes sample design guidelines for different types of development, including multifamily and commercial, downtown areas, single-familiy, historic areas, big-box retail development, and neighborhood-scale guidelines.
+This page provides sample design guidelines for different types of development, including multifamily and commercial, downtown areas, single-familiy, historic areas, big-box retail development, and neighborhood-scale guidelines.
+It is part of the MRSC Design Review topic pages.

 General Multifamily and Commercial Design Guidelines

-This section includes sample general design review manuals and guidelines for commercial, mixed-use, and multifamily development.
-It includes some code provisions and design review processes.
+The following are examples of general design review manuals and guidelines for commercial, mixed-use, and multifamily development, including some code provisions and design review processes.

 - Gig Harbor